In this article...

 3. Attended the Hearing: All parties must attend the hearing and present their arguments for or against termination.
 The Guardian ad litem may also testify at the hearing.
 They will have communicated with all parties before the hearing and given the Court reports explaining their findings and giving the Court a recommendation about whether the Court should terminate parental rights.
 If the other parent has not appeared, it is likely the Court will grant your petition for termination.

-4. Wait For a Court Order: In addition to the grounds found in 600A.
+4. Wait for a Court Order: In addition to the grounds found in 600A.
 The Court must consider the child's safety, best placement, and physical, mental, and emotional condition when deciding termination.
 You must show grounds for termination before the Court even considers whether termination of parental rights is in the child's best interest.

 Prior Orders and Child Support: